|Course Length:||7 Weeks Full-Time|

 Formal entry qualifications are not typically required to join this Fastrack programme.
 However, if you are educated to GCSE standard, particularly if you have GCSE English at Grade C or Grade 4 or above (or equivalent), this would be beneficial.
-If you can show that you are committed to studying for a degree.
-If you can demonstrate the skills and potential, for example through relevant work/life experience, then we will offer you a place.
+If you can show that you are committed to studying for a degree and demonstrate the skills and potential, for example through relevant work/life experience, then we will offer you a place.
 An interview forms part of the selection process.

 To study Secondary Mathematics as your Fastrack subject, an AS Level (or equivalent) in Mathematics is required.

 If you are applying to join a Fastrack subject in initial teacher training, you will be required to undergo Disclosure and Barring Service (DBS) Enhanced Disclosure and medical clearance.
 Edge Hill University will organise this on your behalf but you will be liable for the cost of the DBS Enhanced Disclosure (currently £50).

 What are my career prospects?

 Fastrack: Preparation for Higher Education is designed to equip you, in just seven weeks, with the skills and knowledge required to study on an Edge Hill University degree in a selected subject area.
 The specific degree programme(s) you may be eligible to progress onto will be determined by the Fastrack subject you choose.